jamesesguerra/markdown_notes/notes/SIPC/Programming Paradigms for Dummies.md

 Different programming languages need different programming concepts to solve problems cleanly.
 A language should ideally support many concepts in a well-factored way, so that the programmer can choose the right concepts whenever they are needed.
 This is called _multiparadigm_ programming.
 Nevertheless, understanding the right concepts can help improve programming style even in languages that do not support them.

+## Languages, paradigms, and concepts

+Languages realize paradigms that consists of a set of concepts.
+Many languages implement the same paradigm with only minor differences.

+> __kernel language__ - a set of programming concepts organized into a simple core language

+An arrow between two boxes represents the concept/s that have to be added to go from one paradigm to the next.